“Pig Feast” Movie: A Call for Energy Decentralization and Decolonialization

 Source: @cypripajudale (Twitter)

-However, the reality remains grim: these predatory actors fear neither God nor the ancestors.
-Operating with absolute impunity, they perceive themselves as too powerful to fear anything except the loss of their profit margins.
-Thousands of excavators continue to invade these customary lands.
-In the name of the so-called “national interest” packaged as development, energy security, food security, and economic growth, they systematically destroy the ecosystems that have been home to indigenous communities and wildlife for millennia.
+But the reality is, these greedy people fear neither God nor the ancestors.
+They see themselves as too powerful to fear anything except the loss of their profits.
+Thousands and thousands of excavators continues to invade these customary lands.
+In the name the so-called national interest; development, energy security, food security, and economical growth, they continue to destroy what has been home to Indigenous communities and wildlife for thousands of year.

 Colonialism, something we’ve fought against for centuries until we finally declared our independence.
-Yet as a nation, we barely understand what colonialism truly means.
-Despite knowing the agony of being oppressed, we continue to inflict it upon our own people.
-This film highlights the stark reality of internal colonialism, a practice of domination where a colonized population exists within the borders of an independent state.
+Yet even now, we barely understand what colonialism truly means.
+Despite knowing what it feels like to be oppressed, we continue to do it to our own people.

-Colonialism is not merely a historical relic imposed by foreign empires; it thrives today through land domination, displacement, and exploitation carried out by the state against its own marginalized communities, just like what is happening in Papua.
+Theoretically, colonialism generally understood as the domination by foreign countries.
+But in reality, it can also be imposed by domestic power through land domination, displacement, and exploitation carried out by the government against our own communities, just like what is happening in Papua.

-What is perhaps most concerning is that this colonialism is how this internal colonialism is currently being repackaged as a “green” energy transition.
-When energy colonialism is widely understood by the relations between the Global North and the Global South in the energy transition, resource extraction in the Global South to sustain the EV transition in the Global North, and carbon projects in the Global South to pay off the Global North’s ecological debt–, the exact same colonial logic also operates at the domestic level.
+What is perhaps most concerning is that, this colonialism is being repackaged as a “green” energy transition.
+When energy colonialism is widely understood by the relations between global north and global south in energy transition–resources extraction in global south to sustain the Electric Vehicles (EV) transition in the Global North, carbon projects in Global South to pay off the Global North ecological debt–, the same colonical logic also operates at the domestic level.

-Energy colonialism manifests through systems that reproduce classic colonial notions: forced land acquisition, forced displacement, and the concentration of wealth in the hands of the state and corporations while affected communities bear the existential costs.
+Energy colonialism manifest through systems that reproduce colonial notions: land domination and acquisition, forced displacement, and the concentration of benefits in the hands of the state and corporations while affected communities bear the costs.
 These colonial patterns are reflected across Indonesia’s energy system, from coal and nickel mining to geothermal development.
+Yet in Papua, these patterns intensify through a way larger scale land clearing and the militarization surrounding these “development projects” that become a tool to suppress Indigenous people.

 Nickel mining by PT Kawei Sejahtera Mining on Kawe Island, West Waigeo District, Raja Ampat, Southwest Papua.